Live, interactive practice via Zoom

 - Intermediate – for experienced Iyengar students who have a regular practice of inversions.
 Permission of teacher required

 - IYFAR: Iyengar Yoga for Addiction Recovery – a monthly exploration into spiritual recovery from addiction through poses and breathing techniques presented in the context of ancient yoga and 12-step philosophies.
-[RESUMES OCT.
-2020]
+[RESUMES SPRING 2021]